dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 Where Filters have a few objects that you can use:

-- `Dimension()` - Used for any categorical or time dimensions.
-If used for a time dimension, granularity is required -  `Dimension('metric_time').grain('week')` or `Dimension('customer__country')`
+- `Dimension()` - Used for any categorical or time dimensions. `Dimension('metric_time').grain('week')` or `Dimension('customer__country')`

 - `Entity()` - Used for entities like primary and foreign keys - `Entity('order_id')`

 Note: If you prefer a more explicit path to create the `where` clause, you can optionally use the `TimeDimension` feature.
 This helps separate out categorical dimensions from time-related ones.
-The `TimeDimesion` input takes the time dimension name and also requires granularity, like this: `TimeDimension('metric_time', 'MONTH')`.
+The `TimeDimesion` input takes the time dimension name and also requires granularity, like this: `TimeDimension('metric_time', 'month')`.

+For both `TimeDimension()` and `Dimension()` objects, the grain is only required if the aggregation time dimension for the measures / metrics associated with the where filter is not the same for all measures.

 - Use the following example to query using a `where` filter with the string format: